HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_authentication.md

 }
 ```

-If you perform an HTTP operation (without providing authentication) on any other resource other than the root `/redfish/v1/` resource, you will receive an `HTTP 401 Unauthorized` error indicating that you don’t have the authentication needed to access the resource.
+If you perform an HTTP operation (without providing authentication) on any resource other than the root `/redfish/v1/` resource, you will receive an `HTTP 401 Unauthorized` error indicating that you don’t have the authentication needed to access the resource.

 ## Basic Authentication